ThingEngineer/ReactorForge/README.md

 * If you have a pacemaker or defibrillator never use, be near, or look at this machine when it is in operation.
 * Keep electronics such as phones, cameras, etc. at least 12 inches from the work coil while in operation to avoid damage said devices.
 * Never touch the work coil, particularly where it exits the machine.
 Although it is isolated from dangerous mains current, like a welder, there is still high power RF present.
 You could get an RF burn or a painful jolt.
 Holding metal that touches or shorts out the work coil is NOT a hazard.
+* Wear appropriate PPE, including but not limited to safety glasses and gloves.

 The hazards are similar but not limited to that of home induction cooktops.
 We hold no responsibility or liability for injury to person or damage to property should you choose to build and operate one of these machines.
 If you feel you are not qualified to build or operate an induction heater find someone qualified and willing to assist you.